pena-rodrigo/pena-rodrigo.github.io/projects/index.md

   tooltip: Discuss science and relax
 ---

 <h4> We had a fun semester with the Synaptic Popcorn Cinema at Jupiter FAU in 2023.
-We hope to return during next Fall 2024.
+We hope to return soon
 If you like cinema and science, feel free to reach out with ideas.
 See below our previous edition of the cinema. </h4>

 # {% include icon.html icon="fa-solid fa-wrench" %}Art & Culture